thegetty/bronze-guidelines/content/intro.md

 #### 2.5.1 Direct life-casting

 Casts from life are found in Roman antiquity and were also widespread during the Renaissance and the nineteenth century.[^63] Modern artists are still using the technique.
-Casting “from life” refers to the use of natural forms (flora and fauna, **fig. 27**), but also human-made materials (for instance textiles) as models.
-These are embedded in a refractory mold and burned out to create a void that reproduces the model in fine detail (**fig. 11**).
+Casting “from life” refers to the use of natural forms (flora and fauna, {% ref 'fig-027' %}), but also human-made materials (for instance textiles) as models.
+These are embedded in a refractory mold and burned out to create a void that reproduces the model in fine detail ({% ref 'fig-011' %}).
 Such a process eliminates the need to model the object afresh, and allows for the reproduction of fine details present in the original.
 As with all direct processes, the original model in this case is destroyed in the process.

 Note: It may be difficult to distinguish a direct life-cast from an indirect cast from life, in which a reusable mold is taken from a found object or creature.
 Life and death masks, for instance, are indirect life-casts.
 Also, contrary to belief, a direct cast from life can be hollow.[^64]